ClusterHQ/flocker/docs/gettinginvolved/cluster-setup.rst

 Application Template
 ====================

-The configuration file given for the ``--app-template`` parameter describe a single application.
+The configuration file given for the ``--app-template`` parameter describes a single application.
 At the very least it should specify a name of a Docker image to use for an application container.

 .. code-block:: yaml